GetStream/stream-swift/README.md

 ```
 Then run `carthage update`.

-Then copy the GetStream framwork and its dependencies into your project.
+Then drag the built `.framework` binaries from `Carthage/Build/<platform>` into your application’s Xcode project.
 ```
 GetStream.framework
 Faye.framework
+Alamofire.framework
 Moya.framework or RxMoya.framework or ReactiveMoya.framework
 Starscream.framework
 Swime.framework